mkarliner/node-red-journal/README.md

 #Node Red Journal Node

-This node take a series of  messages assumed to be numeric values or objects, parses them and stores them in a fixed sized FIFO array.
-Each time a message arrives, it sends out the fifo in two different versions on the first two outputs.

-The first version emits an array of objects which look like this:

-{
-	value: <inputValue>
-	jts: <javascript timestamp in milliseconds>
-}

-The second version is a simple array of the last 'n' input values.

-Optionally, the journal can be persisted.
-If this is used, the storeName option should be set to a unique string and the interval should be set to the number of seconds between persisting the values.

-The node will also send an average of all the values in the fifo every _fifo-length_ messages to the third output.
-This means the nodes can be cascaded to implement a round-robin style, in-core, time series database.
+A node that implements a persistable fixed length FIFO for basic time series operations

+Journal takes input messages and buffers them up to its maximum length.
+Journal can be work in two different modes, clocked and message driven.

+In clocked mode, arriving messages are cached and added to the journal every 'clock interval' seconds, which is then output.

+In message driven mode, the journal is added to and output every time new messages arrive.

+Every 'maximum entries' input messages, the journal outputs a message which is the average of all input messages in the journal.
+This enables cascading of journals in successively longer time series.

+Note that if the input messages are objects rather than simple numbers, you should specify the 'Keys to average' property, which is a comma separated list of message properties to be averaged.
+All other properties of the message will be passed through to the next journal unchanged from the last received message.

 This node has been designed to be used with ThingStudio and the widgets which take journal inputs, such as the Sparkline widget.